Kaiser-Yang/LightBoat.starter/README.md

 2. Run `:Lazy` in `nvim` to open the plugin manager window.
 3. Press `U` to update all plugins.

+### How to customise key mappings?

+Most key mappings are placed in `lua/plugin/maplayer.lua` you just change the this file to customise key mappings.

+Some buffer level key mappings are placed in the related plugin files.
+For example,
+`nvim-telescope/telescope.nvim` related key mappings are placed in `lua/plugin/telescope.lua`

 ### How to remove plugins?

 For example, if you want to remove `neovim/nvim-lspconfig`,